WhatTheFreg (WTF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 WhatTheFreg Historical Price

-According to the latest data gathered on WhatTheFreg live price page, the current price of WhatTheFreg is 0.00131633USD.
-The circulating supply of WhatTheFreg(WTF) is 1.00B WTF , giving it a market capitalization of $1.34M.
+According to the latest data gathered on WhatTheFreg live price page, the current price of WhatTheFreg is 0.00129043USD.
+The circulating supply of WhatTheFreg(WTF) is 1.00B WTF , giving it a market capitalization of $1.26M.

 In the past month, WhatTheFreg has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that WTF could witness further price changes in the near future.